Anbu-selvan-2001/Anbu-selvan-2001/README.md

 # 👩‍💻 About Me

 Hello!
-I'm Anbuselvan A, a passionate Data Analyst based in Bengaluru, India.
+I'm Anbuselvan A, a passionate Data Analyst based in Tamil Nadu, India.
 I love working with data, finding insights, and turning numbers into stories.
 Skilled in tools like Python, Power BI, and SQL, I enjoy solving complex problems and helping businesses make better decisions.

 - 🌱 **Currently learning**: Advanced Machine Learning techniques.
 - 📊 **Experience**: Working with large datasets and making sense of the data.